 - 1. Startability of 20 percent; - 2.
-Gradeability of 5 percent at 25 miles per hour; - 3.
-Gradeability of 1.5 percent at 50 miles per hour; and - 4.
-Top speed of 70 miles per hour minimum.
+Gradeability of 5 percent at 25 miles per hour (MPH); - 3.
+Gradeability of 1.5 percent at 50 MPH; and - 4.
+Top speed of 70 MPH.

 Performance must be measured with the actual completed vehicle (i.e., with the body installed, unloaded except for the driver and one passenger).
 The vehicle must be in drive, with the engine at idle, the service brakes applied, the emergency brakes released, and all accessories on and operating.
 Measurement of acceleration time must begin at the moment the throttle is applied (the throttle is to be immediately and rapidly depressed to full throttle).